mwhanger/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+CSS selectors are defined in the 'style' html tag for an 'error' class (colored red) and a 'good' class (colored blue).
+When the submit button on the document is pressed, the jquery function within the HTML script tag runs, checking whether the text in the input box has only letters in it.
+If there are only letters, it inserts a paragraph tag with the 'good' class, styled as blue, in between the html div tags.
+If there are white spaces or numbers or any non-letter characters, it inserts a paragraph tag with the 'error' class, styled red.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+This is a regular expression pattern looking for the start of a line, any character from lower case a through z or upper case A through Z, and the end of a line.
+This is a pattern being used to check that the input box only contains letters, and not spaces, numbers, or anything else.
+I have some regex experience from past jobs and SI 618.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

+The condition being evaluated goes in between parentheses, while the actions if the condition is met go between two squiggly brackets and have semicolons after each one.
+Also, white space isn't neccessary.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+This number represents an amount of time the paragraph tags and text inside show on screen before fading out -- after 10,000 miliseconds, the text disappears.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**